tibs/beyond-spellchecking-talk/notes.rst

 The first proper day of WtD Prague is normally a "Writing" day, where people can collaborate on tasks, or work on individual tasks (in company).

-It's probably a good idea to try to have a vale or lint-the-docs "table" at the writing day, and work on some rules, or perhaps even some of the vale issues I want to work on. ("Having a table" just means suggesting it on the day.)
+It's probably a good idea to try to have a Vale or lint-the-docs "table" at the writing day, and work on some rules, or perhaps even some of the Vale issues I want to work on. ("Having a table" just means suggesting it on the day.)